mdrizwan098/mdrijwan-demo/README.md

 # mdrijwan-demo
 this is my first Git Repository.
 <br>
-Author - Md Rijwan ansari
+Author - Md Rijwan ansari(only  Rijwan)